 However, you should know that if your case reaches the court phase, the lawyer representing the insurer or the at-fault driver has the right to obtain your medical records.
 This is why you should disclose any pre-existing conditions to your Miami personal injury lawyer from the beginning of the claims process.

 7. Your Lawyer Can Find Expert Witnesses to Support Your Case

 In the most complex cases, the evidence available is quite confusing and it is nearly impossible to determine fault.
 However, there are specialists whose job is to rely on the evidence to re-create the accident.

 These are called accident reconstruction experts and they are used to working for a Miami personal injury lawyer.
 The report they prepare, as well as the graphics they create, is admissible evidence even in court.
 When all types of arguments fail, your lawyer will definitely find and hire these experts.

 A Miami Personal Injury Lawyer Is Your Strongest Ally in a Claims Process

-Miami Lawyers 360 is the strong legal arm of any injured person seeking justice.
+Our personal injury lawyers in Miami are here to help you seek justice.
 We know that you are in pain and also worried about paying hospital bills while your wages are stopped.
 The law is also on your side, but this is not a battle you should fight on your own.